 Many people continue working past age 65.
 Staying in the workforce can help seniors stay active and involved in their communities.
 Many employers are realizing the benefits of hiring older workers, who have a lifetime of skills and experience to share.

 B.C. eliminated mandatory retirement in 2008.
-You can learn more about your rights and options, including who to talk to if you’ve been treated unfairly, in the brochure:
+You can learn more about your rights and options, including who to talk to if you’ve been treated unfairly, at the link below.

 Continuing to work part-time, or volunteering, can also help ease your transition into retirement.